clambodile/ssp-4w/reading/syllabus.md

 ##### If you have finished 100% of the pre-requisite
 * Nice job!
-* Keep scrolling down and read the next section.
+* Keep scrolling down and read the next section, "How will you be assessed?"

 ##### If you have done less than 100% of the course and you will plan on finishing it
 * Awesome!
 We're glad you've decided to follow through.
 * Your goal should be to finish the Udacity course before the start of Week 2 Day 1 (W2D1)
 * If you finish before W2D1, great!
-Come back to this page and read the next section.
+Come back to this page and read the next section, "How will you be assessed?"

 ##### If you have done less than 100% of the pre-requisite and you don't plan on finishing it
 * We recommend that you finish the entire pre-requisite, but you are free to continue reading the next section.